-Dalton Rapattoni is a Pop-Rock singer/songwriter from Dallas, Texas, and most recently known for being one of the Top 3 finalists on the 15th and "final" season of the Fox Television hit show, "American Idol."
+Dalton is a pop-rock singer-songwriter from Dallas, Texas, and most recently known for being one of the Top 3 finalists on the 15th and "final" season of the Fox television hit show American Idol.

 At 18, Dalton reunited with his childhood band, Fly Away Hero, who landed themselves at #17 on the Billboard Heatseekers Chart after releasing a new EP titled "Lost and Found" that debuted at #22 on the Alternative charts and included their song "Hercules," written by Dalton, which remains the bestselling song on the EP.
 Dalton's latest solo album, "Nobodys Home," reached #5 on the iTunes chart in September 2017.

-Milo Mount is a Dallas-raised guitarist.
+Milo is a Dallas-raised guitarist.
 His passion for music began at an early age behind the keyboard.
 By the age of 9, he had turned his focus to guitar and was playing live at local restaurants and bars.
 Milo's musical influences have spanned all genres of music, from rock to classical, and even country-western.
 A well-written song will always get his attention.

-Since the age of 12, Milo has played in many local DFW bands and has written original music for guitar, bass and keys for each.
+Since the age of 12, Milo has played in many local DFW bands and has written original music for guitar, bass, and keys for each.
 Milo was raised in a musical family, with both his father and grandfather being professional musicians.
 Under much of their guidance and influence, Milo was raised in full exposure to the music industry.
 He has played as a studio musician for many local artists, worked as a recording engineer and producer at Sessionworks, and helped write and co-write music for many artists.